bnaucler/randomslide/CONTRIBUTING.md

 # Contributing to randomslide
 Contributions are very welcome!
 At this early stage, this file will double as a TODO list.

-## Best practices
+## Code style
-* Keep variable names short and in lower case
+* Keep variable & function names short and in lower case (whenever possible)
 * JSON format used for data exchange
 * Limit to 80 columns
 * Limit to three levels of indentation